In this blog post, I’ll be comparing Podia and Kajabi.

 For example, Kajabi comes with themes for both your website and also courses.

-You can customize it using its site builder.
+You can personalize them using Kajabi’s site builder.

-Also, if you are on Kajabi’s highest plan – Pro plan costing $399/mo you will get access to its code editor.
+Moreover, if you subscribe to Kajabi’s highest tier—the Pro plan, costing $399 per month—you gain access to its code editor.

-By using the code editor, you can view and modify your theme’s layout, templates, snippets, configuration, sections, and assets directories.
+With the code editor, you are able to view and modify your theme’s layout, templates, snippets, configurations, sections, and asset directories.

 Podia doesn’t offer you any themes.
 You need to develop your site (or storefront) from scratch.